101 Ways To Get More Customers Online

 Anyone can bid on whatever keywords they want and have their website appear in the search results.
 That means a competitor’s website could appear before yours in the search results even when someone searches your company’s name.
 By bidding on your name, you can prevent this from happening.

 Google allows you to add much more to your search ad than just a headline and body content.
 You can also add your phone number, opening hours and links to different sections of your website.

-Your Click Through Rate is the percentage of people who click on your ad when it appears.
-Google want people to click on their advertisements and will, therefore, reward you by decreasing your cost per click if you have a high Click Through Rate.
+Your Click-Through Rate is the percentage of people who click on your ad when it appears.
+Google wants people to click on their advertisements and will, therefore, reward you by decreasing your cost per click if you have a high Click Through Rate.